goabout/kustomize-sopssecretgenerator/README.md

 ### Release

-This project uses [goreleaser](https://goreleaser.com) to publish releases on GitHub.
+This project uses GitHub Actions and [goreleaser](https://goreleaser.com) to publish releases on GitHub.

+First, don't forget to update the documentation for the new version you are going to release.

-First create a Git tag for the release:
+Then create a Git tag for the release:

+    VERSION=X.X.X
-    git tag -a v$VERSION
+    git tag -a v$VERSION -m "Version $VERSION"

-Then make releases for all supported platforms:

-    make release

-Binaries can be found in `dist`.

-If everything looks good, set a GitHub personal token in the `GITHUB_TOKEN` environment variable (or a file named `.github_token`) and publish the release to GitHub:

-    export GITHUB_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-    make publish-release
+And push it to GitHub:

+    git push

+The GitHub Actions workflow will build and release the binaries automatically.